kyma-project/istio/docs/user/01-30-istio-manager.md

 You can configure Istio Controller using various parameters.
 All options are listed in this document.

-### Reconcile interval
+### Reconciliation interval

 By default, the Istio module is reconciled every 10 hours or whenever the custom resource is changed.
 You can adjust this interval by modifying the manager's parameters.
-For example, you can set the `--reconciliation-interval` parameter to `120s`.
+For example, you can set the **-reconciliation-interval** parameter to `120s`.

 ### All configuration parameters